- The highest mountain peak in North America

 - Formerly known as Mount McKinley

 - The peak reaches 20,320 feet (6,194 m) into the sky

 - The base to peak is a higher rise in elevation than Mount Everest and is the greatest rise from any land based mountain

-Mount McKinley, also known as “The Great One” or Denali, is the highest peak throughout North America.
+Denali, formerly known as Mount Mckinley and also called “The Great One,” is the highest peak throughout North America.
 The rise in elevation from the base to the peak is greater than Mount Everest.
-Discover what makes Mount McKinley one of the Seven Natural Wonders of North America.
+Discover what makes Denali one of the Seven Natural Wonders of North America.

 The Everest base starts out on the Tibetan Plateau which sits at an elevation of 17,000 feet (5,200 m) which means that the vertical rise is approximately 12,000 feet (3,700 m).
 The base of Mount McKinley starts out at approximately 2,000 feet (610 m) plateau which means that the vertical rise is approximately 18,000 feet (5,500 m).

 Where is Denali located

 Denali is located just south of the central point in Alaska.
 It is found towards the center of Denali National Park.
 The national park is about a 5 hour drive north from Anchorage.